diya-hazra/Deepfake-Detection/README.md

 We used YOLOv8 (a state-of-the-art object detection and classification model) to train a system that can classify whether a face in an image is real or fake.
 Here’s how it works:

-🔹 First, we collected real and fake videos from public datasets.
-🔹 Then, we extracted frames (individual images) from these videos.
-🔹 These images were sorted into two folders — real and fake — to prepare them for training.
+🔹 First, we collected real and fake videos from public datasets. \n 🔹 Then, we extracted frames (individual images) from these videos. \n 🔹 These images were sorted into two folders — real and fake — to prepare them for training.
 🔹 Using YOLOv8’s image classification mode, we trained a model to learn the difference between real and fake faces based on visual patterns.
 🔹 Finally, we tested the model on new images to check how accurately it could detect deepfakes.